Human IntelligenceModels

 Hanlon's Razor

-Never attribute to malice what can be adequately explained by incompetence.
-Prevents paranoia and enables more productive responses.
+Never attribute to malice what can be adequately explained by incompetence or ignorance.
+Reduces paranoia, improves relationships.